debanjana-s/knowledge_graph/README.md

 # GraphRAG for Oral Cancer Knowledge Graph

-A Neo4j‑based GraphRAG system designed specifically for oral cancer clinical decision support.
-It is as the evidence engine for the COSMIC Gene Census, orchestrator, providing structured, citation‑backed facts when the medical LLM's confidence is low.
+A Neo4j‑based GraphRAG system for oral cancer clinical decision support.
+It acts as the evidence engine for the orchestrator, providing structured, citation‑backed facts when the medical LLM's confidence is low.

-The service bridges the gap between the orchestrator's low‑confidence state and the Knowledge Graph by:
+It bridges the gap between the orchestrator's low‑confidence state and the Knowledge Graph by:

 Retrieving structured evidence from Neo4j – gene roles, tissues, mutation types, syndromes, ClinVar‑annotated mutations, disease associations (from COSMIC), and literature‑mined gene‑cancer roles with citation counts (from CancerMine).